 - La Lechera Dulce de Leche

-Preheat the oven to 350°F. Grease a loaf pan and set aside.
+- Preheat the oven to 350°F. Grease a loaf pan and set aside.
 In the bowl of a stand mixer, beat the sugar and eggs together.
-Add in the milk, and stir until combined.
+Add in the oil, and stir until combined.

-In a separate bowl, combine the flour, baking soda, salt, and cinnamon.
+- In a separate bowl, combine the flour, baking soda, salt, and pumpkin pie spice.
 Then add these dry ingredients to the wet ingredients.
 Mix the batter on medium speed until everything is mixed together.